nhsconnect/ITK3-Messaging-Distribution/index.md

 The ITK3 Messages are created using the formally defined HL7® approach and methodology for the creation and transmission of FHIR® documents and messages.
 For further information see [FHIR messaging](https://www.hl7.org/fhir/messaging.html) and [FHIR Documents](http://hl7.org/fhir/documents.html).

-FHIR Messaging components specified within this site have been developed by NHS Digital and use CareConnect profiles created in collaboration with the INTEROPen community.
+FHIR Messaging components specified within this site have been developed by NHS Digital and use CareConnect Profiles created in collaboration with the INTEROPen community.

 The INTEROPen vision is to create a library of nationally defined HL7® FHIR® resources and interaction patterns that implementers can adopt to simplify integration and interoperability within England's health and social care systems.